-Objective 3: By March 31, 2021, the Labour Relations Board will have communicated the results of decisions and orders to relevant parties.
+Objective 3: By March 31, 2022, the Labour Relations Board will have communicated the results of decisions and orders to relevant parties.

-Indicators 2020-21 Number of orders issued and number communicated to parties 89 Number of reasons for decision issued and number communicated to parties 21 Number of reasons for decision uploaded to the Board's Internet-based decision system 21
+Indicators 2021-22 Number of orders issued and number communicated to parties 90 Number of reasons for decision issued and number communicated to parties 6 Number of reasons for decision uploaded to the Board's Internet-based decision system 6

-There were a total of 89 orders issued by the Board in 2020-21 and all were communicated to the parties.
-Reasons for decision are issued by the Board only when either requested by one of the parties to the application or where a hearing has been conducted into an application.
-A total of 21 reasons for decision were issued by the Board in relation to 21 matters and were communicated to the affected parties.
-Twenty-one reasons for decision were uploaded to the Board's Internet-based decision system.
-Four decisions were issued in matters where hearings were conducted in the previous reporting year and seventeen were issued as a result of requests from one of the affected parties (see Appendix C - Reasons for Decision).
+There were a total of 90 orders issued by the Board in 2021-22 and all were communicated to the parties.
+Reasons for decision are issued by the Board when requested by one of the parties to the application or where a hearing has been conducted into an application.
+The Board can also write reasons where it determines appropriate.
+A total of six reasons for decision were issued by the Board in relation to eight matters and were communicated to the affected parties.
+Six reasons for decision were uploaded to the Board's Internet-based decision system.
+One decision was issued in a matter where a hearing was conducted and five were issued as a result of requests from one of the affected parties (see Appendix C - Reasons for Decision).